 The Idaho Oral Health Program (IOHP) was established in 1951 to address the issue of lack of dental care and poor oral health in children.
-Thanks to multiple sources of funding, the program has expanded its reach and continues to work with various oral health champions across the state to improve the oral health of all Idahoans.
+Thanks to multiple sources of funding, the program has expanded its reach to underserved adults and continues to work with various oral health champions across the state to achieve equitable and optimal oral health for all Idahoans.

 The IOHP serves as the primary source of oral health surveillance and community-based oral disease prevention programs.
 The IOHP provides the infrastructure essential to create, implement, and evaluate oral health initiatives and specific policies.

 The IOHP is responsible for the promotion and support of prevention services, evidence—based best practice strategies, and community disease prevention interventions.
 The program works to support public and private partnerships, assist in developing an adequate and competent oral health workforce, assess and monitoring dental disease rates, and evaluate the effectiveness, availability, and quality of dental public health programs and services.

 The IOHP partners with state and community groups to develop and offer the following services:

 - Systems for collecting, tracking, and reporting oral disease and program information

 - State and regional oral health improvement plans